harty1193/ContactsBook/README.md

-# ContactsBook
+#ContactsBook Application

-ContactsBook Application
+In Python

-Overview
+##Overview
 The ContactsBook application is a Python program designed to help users create, store, manage, and interact with a list of contacts.
 This application uses a command-line interface (CLI) to provide various functionalities for managing contact information.
 It allows users to add new contacts, search for existing contacts, edit contact details, delete contacts, display all contacts, and save/restore the contact list to/from a file.
 The program is organized into separate modules within a directory structure, making it easy to maintain and expand.

-Directory Structure
+#Directory Structure
 The ContactsBook application is organized into the following directory structure: contacts_project/
 │